EPA ID# MO9890010524

 EPA Contact: Robert Aston, Jr., 913-551-7392 or 800-223-0425

 - Former Company Name: Allied Corp, Bendix/KC Div.; Allied-Signal Corp.; Bendix Plant; Honeywell FM&T; US DOE KC Plant.

-- Type of Facility: Permitted Hazardous Waste Storage and Disposal – Post-Closure.
+- Type of Facility: Permitted Hazardous Waste Storage and Disposal – closed.

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 BT&D and GSA are currently performing long-term monitoring and maintenance activities and conducting corrective action investigations and remediation activities on their respective portions of the facility complex under a department-issued Missouri Hazardous Waste Management Facility Part I Permit and U.S. Environmental Protection Agency (EPA)-issued Hazardous and Solid Waste Amendments Part II Permit.
 The status of BT&D and GSA’s post-closure and corrective action activities is described below.

 The following documents are being made available on this web site due to the level of interest regarding activities at the facility complex.
 These documents are available for informational purposes only.
 The department and EPA are not actively accepting public comments on the documents.
 The department and EPA continue to review additional documents submitted by BT&D relating to the ongoing demolition and redevelopment of the facility.
 The agency review and approval process can take a substantial amount of time due to the size and scope of these documents.

 Permit Deliverables: Required submittals under their hazardous waste permits.

 - BT&D's Community Involvement Plan, March 2019.